What is a Micro-Scholarship?

 Does the scholarship money come from RaiseMe?

 No - micro-scholarship dollars are awarded by the college partner.
-All eligibility requirements and deadlines must be met in order for the dollars to be awarded, and they are awarded in the financial aid package before the student's freshman year begins.
+All eligibility requirements and deadlines must be met in order for the dollars to be awarded, and they are awarded in the financial aid package before the student's freshman year begins or before the student transfers.

 How many micro-scholarships are earned with each achievement?